January 19, 2004

 "It's important to remember that plastic plumbing is a relatively recent innovation," cautions Andrew Kireta Jr., national program manager of building construction for the Copper Development Association.
 "When it comes to home water-supply systems, plastic is still viewed as an alternative to copper, which is considered the quality standard by most contractors, homeowners and building inspectors."

 There are other, equally important reasons to choose copper for home building and remodeling projects.
 Copper plumbing meets or exceeds building code standards in all 50 states.
-It is the only residential water-pipe material to carry a 50-year manufacturer's warranty-copper plumbing and fittings simply don't wear out, and they require no maintenance.
+Copper plumbing and fittings simply don't wear out, and they require no maintenance.
 There is also a health consideration for choosing copper: Contaminants can't penetrate it, and its naturally biostatic surface can actually inhibit the growth of harmful bacteria.

 Copper can also withstand temperature extremes from freezing to well above boiling without becoming brittle, rupturing or melting.
 This minimizes the chance of pipe bursts and water damage, a costly and often uninsured problem when it occurs in a home.
 And copper can take the heat-up to 2,000 degrees Fahrenheit without melting-while plastics burn or fail at far lower temperatures.
 Unlike many plastics, copper also doesn't emit toxic fumes when exposed to flame.
 For these and other reasons, copper is the required material for virtually all commercial water systems.